310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 Are you scared that he'd drift away from Ryuseitai if you don’t keep that promise?

-He does have incredibly strong potential—not just as part of the Five Oddballs, or Ryuseitai.
+He does have incredibly strong potential—not just as part of the Five Eccentrics, or Ryuseitai.

 And not only that, but you're also friends—pretty much just like family now, right?
 So you don't want to seperate from him, I understand.